monstermichl/ninja-bear/misc/language_support/README.md

 So there's a language you use which is not yet supported and you want to add it yourself?
 Alright, lets dive right into it.
 Here are the steps you need to take to add support for a new language.

 ## Fork the project
-First of all, fork the project.
-This makes sure that there's no messing around on the main branch.
+First of all, fork the develop branch of the project.
+This makes sure that there's no messing around on the branch itself.
 Did that?
 Lets move on.

 ## Add a new language type
 Open up *src/confluent/base/language_type.py* and add the language you want to support.